exitus1/Video-Scripts/Privacy-Tutorial1.md

 The mixing occurs in epochs of 20 minutes, so it may take a bit of time for your mix to occur.

+The way this works is the Mixer will create a Decred CoinJoin, and will pass your funds from your Unmixed account through the Decred Mixnet, with the newly mixed coins arriving in your Mixed Account.
+A CoinJoin is a trustless method for combining multiple Decred payments from multiple spenders into a single transaction to make it more difficult for outside parties to determine which spender paid which recipient.

+This is a completely non-custodial process meaning you never lose ownership of your DCR, and there are no risks with mixing your Decred.

 The smallest amount of Decred that can be mixed is 0.00262144 DCR

-Decred's mixnet is integrated with its Proof of Stake system, which currently holds over 7 Million DCR, so there is always plenty of other Decred to mix with.

 Notice by going to On-Chain Transactions you can only send from your mixed account, and receive into your unmixed account or default account.
 This is the wallets way of helping you not to mess up your privacy by keeping your mixed and unmixed Decred separate.